How to sell your mobile app

 Can I sell my app?

-If your app does not meet these criteria, the only way to sell the app is to transfer the entire developer account to the buyer.
+If for some reason your app does not meet these criteria, the only way to sell the app is to transfer the entire developer account to the buyer.
 If you have any other apps associated with that account, you’ll need to transfer them out of the account (if possible) or sell all your apps together.
 Having to transfer the entire account may impact the price you’re able to fetch, since it limits future options for the buyer.

 How much is my app worth?